UMass Minutemen and Minutewomen: Men's

 UMass (Massachusetts Agricultural College) played its first varsity basketball game in 1900.
 Today, the Minutemen are members of the Atlantic 10 basketball conference, of which it was regular season co-Champion in 2007.
 This marked the first time it won or shared the league title since the last of its five consecutive Atlantic 10 championships in 1996.
 During the 1990s, the men's basketball team was known as one of the finest in the nation, holding the number one ranking in national polls for extended periods.
-Under the leadership of then-head coach John Calipari and players such as 1996 National Player of the Year Marcus Camby, Harper Williams and Lou Roe, the Minutemen participated in the NCAA tournament each year between 1992 and 1998, and reached the Final Four in 1996.
-However, a subsequent NCAA investigation found that Camby illegally accepted a total of $28,000 from sports agents that were attempting to lure him into the NBA draft after his Sophomore season, and the school was forced to vacate its Final Four appearance as well as return their 1996 NCAA Final Four trophy.
+Under the leadership of then-head coach John Calipari and players such as 1996 National Player of the Year Marcus Camby, Harper Williams, and Lou Roe, the Minutemen participated in the NCAA tournament each year between 1992 and 1998, and reached the Final Four in 1996.
+However, a subsequent NCAA investigation found that Camby illegally accepted a total of $28,000 from sports agents that were attempting to lure him into the NBA draft after his sophomore season, and the school was forced to vacate its Final Four appearance as well as return their 1996 NCAA Final Four trophy.
 Camby eventually repaid the school the $151,000 in lost Final Four revenue that came as a result of the NCAA's ruling.
 While a Final Four banner still hangs from the rafters of the Mullins Center in defiance of the NCAA's ruling, the appearance is marked with an asterisk in official record books, even though it was noted that there was absolutely no institutional wrongdoing.

 First played in 1905 and held annually since 1995 (until Boston College ended the annual game in 2012), UMass' basketball rivalry with Boston College is called the "Commonwealth Classic."

-Notable UMass basketball alumni include Camby, Basketball Hall of Famer Julius Erving, Iona head coach Rick Pitino, and Boston College head coach Al Skinner.
-Camby, Roe, Williams, Stéphane Lasme and Gary Forbes were each named Atlantic 10 player of the year.
+Notable UMass basketball alumni include Camby, Basketball Hall of Famer Julius Erving, St. John's head coach Rick Pitino, and Boston College head coach Al Skinner.Camby, Roe, Williams, Stéphane Lasme and Gary Forbes were each named Atlantic 10 player of the year.

-Derek Kellogg was a point guard for the Umass Minutemen from 1992 to 1995.
+Derek Kellogg was a point guard for the Minutemen from 1992 to 1995.
 He played under John Calipari and was an assistant coach for the Memphis Tigers before becoming a head coach at his alma mater.
 Kellogg coached from 2008–2017.